trilemma-dev/SwiftAuthorizationSample/README.md

 as `SMAuthorizedClients` in the helper tool's info property list which is what this sample does.
 Used in this manner, the code signing requirement generated by `PropertyListModifier.swift` build script mitigates older versions of the app from communicating with the helper tool.

-Note: While XPC allows for sending certain types of live references such as file descriptors, the SecureXPC framework does not support this — it only sends serializable data.

 ### Registering an XPC Mach service
 For the helper tool to be an XPC Mach service, it must register to be one in its launchd property list.
 The build script